galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-raceid/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > >
 > > 1.
-For example, cluster 11 appears to be an isolated well-defined cluster of cells, distinct in both projections.
-Cluster 1 is at the edge of the main cluster body in both projections, but seems to be closer to the Cluster 13 in the tSNE than in the F-R layout.
-Clusters 2, 3, and 4 are large noisy clusters in both projections, but Clusters 2 and 4 appear to be closer to one another in the F-R layout.
+For example, `c11` appears to be an isolated well-defined cluster of cells, distinct in both projections.
+At the edge of the main cluster body is `c1` in both projections, but seems to be closer to the `c13` in the tSNE than in the F-R layout.
+In both projections, `c2`, `c3`, and `c4` are large noisy clusters, but `c2` and `c4` appear to be closer to one another in the F-R layout.
-> > 2.
-Cluster 1 was defined much better a smaller set of genes, than clusters 2, 3, or 4 which listed less differentially expressed genes as their most significant.
+> > 2. `c1` was defined much better a smaller set of genes, than `c2`, `c3`, or `c4` which listed less differentially expressed genes as their most significant.
 > >
 > {: .solution}
 >